Thinking about building your own DIY floating hexagon shelves? Check out this project where I built my own floating shelving! Easy DIY project!

 Let me show you the process.

 With my walls being a darker color, I planned on going for a raw wood look for my final project and chose maple as I think it will contrast nicely with the gray wall and I already had it on hand.
-My board is quite long and wide, so I first started off by cutting it to rough length at the miter saw.
+My board is quite long and wide, so I first started off by cutting it to rough length at the DIY miter saw stand.

 My boards were around 3/4” thick which would have been fine, but I wanted mine closer to 1/2” so next I wheeled my Triton planer to my shop’s porch and knocked my boards down to thickness.
 These boards will make up the three hexagon shelves I’m wanting for the space.